mbtcode/voting-scripts/readme.md

 `./plurality Alice Bob Charlie`

 Once entered, the user will be prompted for the number of votes.
 For instance, 5.
-One entered, each vote will need to be entered.
+Once entered, each vote will need to be entered.
 Once the total votes are entered, the winner is calculated.

 ### runoff.c